Algorithms

 Turing-complete, and then some.

-Recursion, loops, search, dynamic programming and a full inference engine — and every block above is editable and one click from the playground.
+Recursion, loops, search, dynamic programming, a full inference engine and a Pólya/GPS problem solver — and every block above is editable and one click from the playground.
 The philosophical side lives next door in Symbolization.